 View the photo

 interface, and which will be called with incoming camera frames.
-You won't have to manage the camera session state or even dispose of images; binding to our app's desired lifecycle is sufficient, like with other lifecycle-aware components.
+We won't have to manage the camera session state or even dispose of images; binding to our app's desired lifecycle is sufficient, like with other lifecycle-aware components.

 - Add this analyzer in as an inner class in